Skip to main content

 Here’s where things have changed the most in recent code cycles.
 The push for continuous insulation (CI) on exterior walls is real, and if you haven’t dealt with it yet on your projects, you will soon.

 Continuous insulation means an unbroken layer of insulation on the exterior of the building envelope, typically rigid foam board or mineral wool boards installed over the sheathing.
-The reason codes are pushing CI is simple: wood studs are terrible insulators.
+The reason codes are pushing CI is simple: wood studs are terrible insulators (and metal stud framing conducts even more heat).
 A 2x6 stud has an R-value of about R-6.9, while the cavity might be filled with R-21 insulation.
 That stud is a thermal bridge, and in a typical framed wall, studs make up about 25% of the wall area.
 CI eliminates those thermal bridges.

 Common rigid foam types: